ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_26_OceanHeatContent.md

 THis is a time series of ocean heat content, with four panes.
 On the left, the figure shows the change (relative t o 1971) in heat content of the total global Ocean.
-The red area is th 5-95 percentile range and the grey area is the observational record.
+The red area is the 5-95 percentile range and the grey area is the observational record.

 On the right hand side, the three panes show the depth ranges 0-700m, 700m-2000m,